wwake/dpij/README.md

 [1]: http://www.amazon.com/exec/obidos/ASIN/0321333020/xp123com "Design Patterns in Java"

+2020-04-10
+I've [Bill Wake] updated the code to work with JDK 1.8 and JUnit 4.13.
+This eliminated the need for references to TestCase, and let tests use assertThrows().

+2016-01-10
 The original code from the book is in OozinozDpij-original.zip; the current code is updated to use generics etc.

 Thanks to Juan Manuel Gimeno for making those changes: